Texas Tech University

 Matthew Hunter

 I'm an early modernist specializing primarily in the drama of the sixteenth and seventeenth centuries.
-Throughout my research, I'm focused on tracking relationships between social life and aesthetic form, which has motivated related interests in performance theory, ordinary language philosophy, anthropology (particularly metapragmatics), social theory, aesthetics, and the history of literary criticism.
+At Texas Tech, I teach a range of courses on Shakespeare, early modern drama, the history of British literature, and literary and social theory.
+In my research, I focus on tracking relationships between social life and aesthetic form.
+This overarching interest motivates my engagements with performance theory, ordinary language philosophy, anthropology (particularly metapragmatics), social theory, aesthetics, and the history of literary criticism.
 My first book, The Pursuit of Style in Early Modern Drama: Forms of Talk on the London Stage (Cambridge University Press, 2022), shows how early modern plays codified different styles of talk as different forms of stranger sociability in the newly public world of early modern London.
-With Allison Deutermann and Musa Gurnis, I co-edited the essay collection Publicity and the Early Modern Stage: Persons Made Public (Palgrave Early Modern Cultural Studies, 2021).
+With David Scott Kastan, I recently edited a critical edition of Doctor Faustus for Norton (2023).
+With Allison Deutermann and Musa Gurnis, I edited the essay collection Publicity and the Early Modern Stage: Persons Made Public (Palgrave Early Modern Cultural Studies, 2021).
 Other work has appeared in Representations, ELH, and English Literary Renaissance.
-I am currently working on a new critical edition of Doctor Faustus (under contract with Norton) and a book on linguistic creativity and early modern tragedy.
+I am currently working on a new monograph on language and Shakespearean tragedy, tentatively entitled The Ends of Speech: Shakespeare's Tragedies of Expression.

 Books